Yolean/kubernetes-kafka/README.md

 kubectl create -f ./zookeeper/
 ```

-To support automatic migration in the face of availability zone unavailability :wink: we mix persistent and ephemeral storage.
+To support automatic migration in the face of availability zone unavailability we mix persistent and ephemeral storage.

 ## Start Kafka